badeend/Result/docs/index.md

 - failures are part of the domain model and should therefore be part of the regular control flow.
 And/or:
 - the implementation is not in the position to decide whether failures are exceptional or not and you want to leave that up to the caller.

-Ultimately, Results and Exceptions both have their pros and cons, and the choice depends on factors such as the specific requirements of your application, the level of robustness needed, and personal or team preferences.
+Results and Exceptions both have their pros and cons.
+Ultimately, the dividing line depends on factors such as the specific requirements of your application, the level of robustness needed, and personal or team preferences.

 #### Results vs. the `bool Try***(out T t)` pattern